gil-cano/papiro/brew.rst

 .. code-block:: shell

-   $ brew install openssl
+   $ brew install openssl@1.1
+   ==> Pouring openssl@1.1-1.1.1.mojave.bottle.tar.gz
    ==> Caveats
-   A CA file has been bootstrapped using certificates from the SystemRoots keychain.
-To add additional certificates (e.g. the certificates added in the System keychain), place .pem files in
+   A CA file has been bootstrapped using certificates from the system keychain.
+To add additional certificates, place .pem files in
-     /usr/local/etc/openssl/certs
+     /usr/local/etc/openssl@1.1/certs

    and run
-     /usr/local/opt/openssl/bin/c_rehash
+     /usr/local/opt/openssl@1.1/bin/c_rehash

+   openssl@1.1 is keg-only, which means it was not symlinked into /usr/local, because this is an alternate version of another formula.

-   If you need to have this software first in your PATH run:
+   If you need to have openssl@1.1 first in your PATH run:
-     echo 'export PATH="/usr/local/opt/openssl/bin:$PATH"' >> ~/.zshrc
+     echo 'export PATH="/usr/local/opt/openssl@1.1/bin:$PATH"' >> ~/.zshrc

-   For compilers to find openssl you may need to set:
+   For compilers to find openssl@1.1 you may need to set:
-     export LDFLAGS="-L/usr/local/opt/openssl/lib"
+     export LDFLAGS="-L/usr/local/opt/openssl@1.1/lib"
-     export CPPFLAGS="-I/usr/local/opt/openssl/include"
+     export CPPFLAGS="-I/usr/local/opt/openssl@1.1/include"

 Antes de compilar python debemos instalar ``gdbm`` para tener disponible ese modulo.